Management of Medical Disorders in Pregnancy

 Every year, there are more than 130 million births that occur worldwide where a significant number of these are complicated by medical disorders.
 A successful pregnancy entails certain physiologic adaptation, such as an increase in your cardiac output or changes in ventilation resulting in shortness of breath.
 However, medical problems that may interfere with these adaptive changes increase the risk for complications in pregnancy.
 Conversely, pregnancy may also impact a pre-existing medical disorder.

 Pregnancy is like a stress test for life where it can unmask occult chronic diseases such as heart disease, kidney dysfunction, glucose intolerance, or hypercoagulable (excessive clotting) states.
-Aside from fetal monitoring, a close eye on your health by experts is just as critical for a successful outcome.
+Aside from fetal monitoring, a close eye on your health by professional is just as critical for a successful outcome.

 Medical Disorders in Pregnancy